rsiemens/squids/docs/guide.rst

 Calling ``send`` or ``send_job`` will ensure that any arguments and keyword arguments match the signature of the function.
 If they don't a ``TypeError`` will be raised.
-Both ``send`` and ``send_job`` will return a response of the same form as `SQS.Queue.send_message <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Queue.send_message>`_.
+Both ``send`` and ``send_job`` will return a response of the same form, a `SQS.Queue.send_message <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Queue.send_message>`_.
 The difference between ``send`` and ``send_job`` is that ``send_job`` also accepts an ``options`` dict which accepts all the same arguments as `SQS.Queue.send_message <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Queue.send_message>`_ except for the ``MessageBody``.

-When you send a task it will serialize the arguments and keyword arguments using `json <https://docs.python.org/3/library/json.html>`_.
+    When you send a task it will, by default, serialize the arguments and keyword arguments using `json <https://docs.python.org/3/library/json.html>`_.
     This means that anything unable to be json serialized cannot be passed to ``send`` or ``send_job``.
+This behavior can be customized by providing the ``serde`` keyword argument to :class:`squids.App` with a class that is of type :class:`squids.serde.Serde`.

 You can still run your functions synchronously if you want.